 This blog has around 10,000 hits/months and Google PR 4.
 In March 2012 we moved from blogger to our own domain name PalzzoPizzo.com.
 In May 2012 this blog was mentioned in New York Times online and in the International Herald Tribune.

 You can have a text link, banner and widget.
 The placement can be on the sidebar or after a popular post.

-Please note: I don't hide sponsored links inside the text of a post.
-And please don't send advertising links via comments.
+Please note: I don't support hiding sponsored links inside a text of a post.
+And please don't submit advertising links in comments.